TaoYang225/TaoYang225.github.io/content/home/education.md

     location: GuangZhou, China
     date_start: '2020-09-01'
     date_end: ''
-    description: My major direction is to use AI technology to solve problems in the biomedical field.
+    description: The major is to use AI technology to solve problems in the biomedical field.
 My doctoral project is to study text-based personality detection, which aims to identify one’s personality traits from the online texts he/she creates.
-The potential application of this study can be served for auxiliary diagnosis of psychological diseases, personalized human-computer interaction, etc.
+The potential application of this research includes auxiliary diagnosis of psychological diseases, personalized human-computer interaction, etc.

   - title: M.Eng. in Control Engineering
     company: Civil Aviation University of China